KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/alternate-install-guide.md

 authors:
   - "@nicknamenamenick"
 ---

+!!! warning

+    This method may have scaling issues with the installer depending on the hardware especially if it is a handheld PC.

+!!! note

+    The workaround below is also useful for **downloading a smaller ISO size**.

 ## Rebasing from an Fedora Atomic Desktop Image

 If you experience issues with installing our ISO or the bootable drive you have is too small for Bazzite, then download the [Fedora Kinoite (**KDE Plasma**)](https://fedoraproject.org/atomic-desktops/kinoite/) or [Fedora Silverblue (**GNOME**)](https://fedoraproject.org/atomic-desktops/silverblue/) depending on which desktop environment you prefer.